 - Chili peppers: any kind will do; Thai chilli, Jalapeño, or Habanero would work great.
 You can add them directly into the sauce to help them release their oils, or simply use as a garnish!

-- Sear the mushrooms properly: It’s important you’re able to get a little browning on the mushrooms prior to pouring in the sauce.
+Sear the mushrooms adequately: It’s important to get a little browning on the mushrooms prior to pouring in the sauce.
 This accomplishes two things: one, it develops flavor and keeps your mushrooms from tasting flat; and two, it maintains the integrity of the mushrooms so they don’t fall apart too much when drenched in the sauce.

-- Be careful with the mushrooms: When slicing into thin sections, be careful when handling them as they can fall apart and lose their shape.
+Be gentle with the mushrooms: When slicing into thin sections, be careful when handling them as they can fall apart and lose their shape.
 Many of the mushrooms tend to stay conjoined, so there’s no need to separate them.

 FAQs (Frequently Asked Questions)